vignesh-waran-k/docai_v2/reference_arch_README.md

     * This folder contains two files which are pushed to Cloud Functions gen2.
 The files inside this folder are namely ‘main.py’ and ‘requirements.txt’.
     * main.py is the main script where the logic is implemented and the requirements.txt is a text file where the dependencies are defined.
   * **input_files/** :
     * This is the folder where you can place  their n number of files to process.
-For example, you can place 10 to 100s of pdf documents inside this folder.
+For example, you can place 10 to 100s of PDF documents inside this folder.
   * **deployer.sh** :
     * This is a shell script that automatically configures and deploys necessary cloud services.
 More about this in the following points.
 * Run the shell script.